DN-Bootcamp/DN-Basic-Web-Framework-TS/README.md

 HTML can be added to the `index.html` file within the `./public` directory.

 ### Adding CSS
-CSS can be added to the project by adding the `.css` file into the `./public` directory.
+CSS can be added to the `styles.css` file into the `./public` directory.

-This must be referenced in your target `.html` file, for example:
+New `.css` files added to the `./public` directory must be referenced in your target `.html` file, for example:

 `<link rel="stylesheet" type="text/css" href="styles.css">`

 ### Adding JavaScript
-JavaScript can be added to the project by adding the `.js` file into the `./public` directory.
+JavaScript can be added to the project by adding a `.js` file into the `./public` directory.

 Any JavaScript that you would like to include with your page, must be included as a html script tag.
 For Example: